beer-asr/beer/README.md

-BEER: the Bayesian Speech Recognizer
+BEER: the Bayesian spEEch Recognizer
 ====================================

 Beer is a toolkit that provide Bayesian machine learning tools for